bitnami/charts/TESTING.md

 ### Testing approach

-Test approach chosen here leverages test automation.
-This prompts us to decide the testing scope carefully, keeping in mind the maintainability of our tests and the value they provide.
-Tests need to allow for peace of mind, avoiding common pitfalls like flakiness and painful maintenance efforts.
-Trustworthiness if the measure of success of the tests.
-During the bug triage the regression bugs will be analysed and based on need, added to the test suite.
-Regression test cases will be reviewed periodically and once there is no need for them, they will be removed.
+The overall test strategy can be described as *minimalistic*, rather than extensive.
+The goal of the tests is to verify that the application is deployed properly, so we will verify the main application features.

+Decide the testing scope carefully, keeping in mind the maintainability of the tests and the value they provide.

 #### Test types